Before I Forget (video game): Reception

-Before I Forget received positive reviews on Metacritic.
+Before I Forget received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 100% of critics.
 Hope Bellingham wrote in her review for GamesRadar that it "sent me on an existential spiral" where she considered the nature of memory and how we perceive reality.
 Christian Donlan of Eurogamer wrote that it is "filled with insight and generosity" and puts Appleby's life at the forefront without letting Alzheimer's disease define her.
 In The Guardians review, Simon Parkin called it "a memorable, affecting journey" that is both compassionate and celebratory.
 Nintendo Lifes review, Thomas Whitehead, called it "a short, beautiful experience" that may be emotionally difficult for those who have personal experience with loved ones with dementia.

 Harry Shepherd of PC Gamer chose the game his favorite of 2020, calling it "a mature, crucial experience that helps us understand" Alzheimer's disease.
 Before I Forget was also Henry Stockdale's choice for most memorable game of 2021 for Eurogamer.
 Stockdale called it "utterly heart-breaking, incredibly compassionate, and absolutely beautiful all at once".
 TechRadar included it in a list of best games from black developers and best games designed by women.
 It was nominated for the British Academy Games Award for Game Beyond Entertainment in 2020.

 Following the critical acclaim of Before I Forget, Chella Ramanan continued to make waves in the industry by co-founding POC in Play, an independent organization dedicated to promoting diversity and inclusion in games.
 Her influence also extended into AAA game development, where she contributed as a narrative designer on Avatar: Frontiers of Pandora, developed by Massive Entertainment.